isb-cgc/readthedocs/docs/source/sections/progapi/progAPIvfour/API-demo.rst

    :align: center

-After you click Try it out, the example value in the Request Body field becomes editable.
+After you click 'Try it out', the example value in the Request Body field becomes editable.

-In the sample barcode value field, change string to list of samples you wish you return information on.
+In the 'sample barcode value field', change string to list of samples you wish you return information on.

-Click Execute
+Click 'Execute'

 .. image:: post-samples-execute.png